-You can discard a Class card at any time, even in combat: "I don't wanna be a Professor any more."
-Exception: you cannot discard the Cultist card voluntarily.
-See Cultists, below.
-When you discard a Class card, you become classless until you play another class card.
+You can discard a Class card at any time, even in combat: "I don't wanna be a wizard anymore."
+When you discard a Class card, you become classless until you play another Class card.

 You may not belong to more than one class at once unless you play the Super Munchkin card.